 The total size of the Warehouse is approximately 25,000 square feet, offering an 18,000 square-foot, column-free footprint.

-Filed under: Arts, Photography, tobacco warehouse
+Filed under: Photography,

 A Filipino resident braves strong winds blowing trash at a community in Manila, Philippines, 13 January 2011.
 The Philippines is one of the countries that suffer the most from extreme weather events, which exact a high death toll and economic losses, a study by an international think tank said.
 Germanwatch, a climate and development organization, said the Philippines ranked 10th among countries when it came to exposure and responding to severe weather caused by climate change.
 The Philippines, a country of about 94 million, sits on the earthquake-prone Ring of Fire.
 It is also on the path of typhoons that form in the western Pacific.
 The country is visited by about 20 storms every year. – Photoville International